asamuzaK/withExEditorHost/README.md

 ## Host setup

+NOTE: If Node.js is already installed, [Host setup from npm](#host-setup-from-npm) is recommended.

 When setting up the host, disable withExEditor installed in the browser.

 Download a zip file for your OS from [Releases](https://github.com/asamuzaK/withExEditorHost/releases "Releases · asamuzaK/withExEditorHost"), after decompressing, save it in an arbitrary place under your home directory (for example, `C:\Users\XXX\withExEditorHost\`).